Start a Men Underwears Trading Business in Dubai

 Licensing and Compliance Requirements

-Operators must maintain a valid trading licence renewed annually.
+Operators must maintain a valid trading license renewed annually.
 Imported goods must comply with UAE product safety and labelling standards, including Arabic labelling requirements where applicable.
 Textile imports may be subject to customs duties at standard UAE rates unless imported directly into the free zone for re-export purposes, in which case duty deferral provisions apply.

 Businesses selling to the UAE mainland must appoint a licensed mainland distributor or obtain the relevant mainland approvals.
 Anti-money laundering compliance, including maintaining accurate trade records and invoices, is required under UAE federal law.
 VAT registration is required once annual taxable turnover exceeds AED 375,000, with a voluntary registration threshold of AED 187,500.